 What can be done in the account, to which access is granted?

 There are two Access Level options:

-- View or change profile information (for example change email, name, phone, address).
+View or change profile information (for example change email, name, phone, address, and passwords)

 Can I see who has access to my account?